Vanity Fair (novel): Plot summary

 Becky also gives birth to a son, named Rawdon after his father.
-Becky is a cold, distant mother, although Rawdon loves his son.
+She is a cold, distant mother, although Rawdon loves his son.
 Becky continues her ascent first in post-war Paris and then in London where she is patronised by the rich and powerful Marquis of Steyne.
-She is eventually presented at court to the Prince Regent and charms him further at a game of "acting charades" where she plays the roles of Clytemnestra and Philomela.
+She is eventually presented at court to the Prince Regent and charms him further at a game of charades where she plays the roles of Clytemnestra and Philomela.
 The elderly Sir Pitt Crawley dies and is succeeded by his son Pitt, who had married Lady Jane Sheepshanks, Lord Southdown's third daughter.
 Becky is on good terms with Pitt and Jane originally, but Jane is disgusted by Becky's attitude to her son and jealous of Becky's relationship with Pitt.

 At the summit of their social success, Rawdon is arrested for debt, possibly at Becky's connivance.
 The financial success of the Crawleys had been a topic of gossip; in fact they were living on credit even when it ruined those who trusted them, such as their landlord, an old servant of the Crawley family.
 The Marquis of Steyne had given Becky money, jewels, and other gifts but Becky does not use them for expenses or to free her husband.
 Instead, Rawdon's letter to his brother is received by Lady Jane, who pays the £170 that prompted his imprisonment.

 He returns home to find Becky singing to Steyne and strikes him down on the assumption—despite her protestations of innocence—that they are having an affair.
 Steyne is indignant, having assumed the £1000 he had just given Becky was part of an arrangement with her husband.
 Rawdon finds Becky's hidden bank records and leaves her, expecting Steyne to challenge him to a duel.
 Instead Steyne arranges for Rawdon to be made Governor of Coventry Island, a pestilential and disease-ridden location.
 Becky, having lost both husband and credibility, leaves England and wanders the continent, leaving her son in the care of Pitt and Lady Jane.